aws/aws-advanced-nodejs-wrapper/docs/development-guide/Pipelines.md

 ## Connect Pipeline

 The connect pipeline performs any additional setup or post connection steps required to establish a connection.
-By default, the connect pipeline will establish connections using the `DriverConnectionProvider` class for connections requested through an `AwsClient` and `InternalPooledConnectionProvider` class for connections requested through an `AwsPoolClient`.
-If you would like to use a non-default `ConnectionProvider` to create connections, you can do so by calling `ConnectionProviderManager.setConnectionProvider(ConnectionProvider)`.
+By default, the connect pipeline will establish connections using the `DriverConnectionProvider` class.
+If you would like to use a non-default `ConnectionProvider` to create connections, you can do so by calling `ConnectionProviderManager.setConnectionProvider(new CustomConnectionProvider())`.

+The wrapper provides a custom connection provider called `InternalPooledConnectionProvider`.
+This provider creates pooled clients and are intended to be used with the Read/Write Splitting plugin.
+To learn more about this provider, see the internal connection pool section in [UsingTheReadWriteSplittingPlugin.md](https://github.com/aws/aws-advanced-nodejs-wrapper/blob/main/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md).

 The most common usage of the connect pipeline is to fetch extra credentials from external locations.